Office of Elementary and Secondary Education, Department of Education.

 Individuals with disabilities can obtain a copy of the application package in an accessible format (e.g., braille, large print, audiotape, or compact disc) by contacting the person listed under FOR FURTHER INFORMATION CONTACT.

-2. Content and Form of Application Submission: Requirements concerning the content and form of an application, together with the forms you must submit, are in the application package for this competition.
+2. Content and Form of Application Submission: Requirements concerning the content and form of an application, together with the forms you must Start Printed Page 16474submit, are in the application package for this competition.

 3. Submission Dates and Times: